 - Every site has a coordinator who is responsible for observing, training and assisting Fellows through the entire year.
 Fellows will be observed regularly and must be hungry for feedback.

 - Bachelor’s Degree required (ALL majors accepted, teaching certificate not required)

 - Strong basic high school math skills

 - Passion for education reform and hunger for feedback.

 Match Corps Chicago was featured in the New York Times.
 Preliminary data from UofC shows that students in Match-style tutoring learn three years of math within 6 months.

 See special coverage of Match Corps Chicago on Fox News, also featuring Chicago Mayor Rahm Emanuel, who talks about his plan to expand our high dosage tutoring model to serve more students.

-The mission of Match Tutors is to help schools and districts across the nation to create effective, relationship-based, yearlong tutoring opportunities for recent college graduates, undergraduates and others to help ensure that high need students gain skills and knowledge to propel them to college success and, in so doing, to establish professional tutoring as the most significant intervention tool that any school can have—thereby transforming the direction of public education.
+The mission of Match in the domain of tutoring is to help schools and districts across the nation to create effective, relationship-based, yearlong tutoring opportunities for recent college graduates, undergraduates and others to help ensure that high need students gain skills and knowledge to propel them to college success and, in so doing, to establish professional tutoring as the most significant intervention tool that any school can have—thereby transforming the direction of public education.